NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-08-22-august-sprint.md

 When printed, the basic CTS pages were missing a border around the fieldset headers (for Cancer Type/Keyword, Age, and U.S. Zip Code) due to the fieldsets using a background color on the page  - background colors do not get printed.
 The help icons appeared to be off-center due to the missing background color.
 Added a print media query to _cts.basic.scss with a background border for the fieldset legends, and aligned the help icon to the vertical center of the fieldset.

+## [WCMSFEQ-1020] Use Sprite Mixin for CTHP dropdown styling
+### (NO CONTENT CHANGES)

+The CTHP dropdown arrows were set up to use the svgsprite-mixin, but the background positioning was hardcoded.
+This needed to be fixed because the dropdown arrows could potentially break whenever the svg-sprite.svg file was updated.
+Instead of using the svg-sprite mixin within the Table/Mobile styles media query, the hardcoded positioned elements were removed and the mixin was reassigned to outside the media query.

 # Content Changes

 ## [WCMSFEQ-###] Ticket Title